ORCA card: Autoload

-My ORCA account
+myORCA account

-A My ORCA account can be created on the ORCA website to monitor and manage ORCA cards.
+A myORCA account can be created on the ORCA website to monitor and manage ORCA cards.
 The account lets the user view transportation products stored on their card (E-purse balance, validity period of passes), transaction history, purchase additional ORCA cards for others, set up an Autoload, set fare presets, and report lost, stolen, or damaged cards.

 Low-income fare

 The ORCA LIFT program discounts fares to $1.00 per ride for users of the ORCA card earning less than 200 percent of the federal poverty level.
+Seniors and those with disabilities are also eligible for reduced fare payments under the Regional Reduced Fare Permit (RRFP) program.

 Criticism

 New card fee

-As of March 2016, a new ORCA card costs $5, one of the highest prices for a public transportation smart card in the United States.
+A new ORCA card costs $3; prior to May 2022, this fee was $5, one of the highest prices for a public transportation smart card in the United States.
 The King County Council has requested a study on the impact of either eliminating the $5 fee or adding $5 in value to all newly purchased cards.
 The report will be due in February 2017.

 The $5 fee was waived for all new cards for a three-month period beginning December 1, 2020, due to the COVID-19 pandemic.
 The fee on youth cards was waived through May 2021 and was later permanently eliminated.
-The card fee was lowered to $3 with the launch of the new ORCA system in May 2022.

 Privacy concerns

-The ORCA card, especially subsidized ones, may be used to track users.
-Information regarding a card user's trips may be released to third parties including employers who subsidize the cards.
-Other parties may also obtain detailed trip information.
+Like all transit cards, ORCA cards may be used to track users.
+In the case of subsidized cards, information regarding a rider's trips may be released to third parties including employers who provide the cards.